AaashrafHabib/AaashrafHabib/README.md

 # 💫 About Me:
-.<br>👐 I’m seeking assistance in securing an end-of-study internship, ideally in AI, Generative AI ,machine learning, or MLOps.<br>🌱
+👐 I’m actively seeking an end-of-study internship in AI, Generative AI, Machine Learning, or MLOps, where I can apply my expertise in model deployment, pipeline automation, and real-time AI solutions.
 🎯 I’m currently working on building an advanced MLOps pipeline to fine-tune and serve large-scale models like Llama3.1 with optimized efficiency.<br>🤝 I’m eager to collaborate on projects that involve deploying deep learning models in production environments and developing end-to-end generative AI solutions  I’m diving deep into LoRA fine-tuning techniques while also exploring Snowflake frameworks for seamless model fine-tuning and deployment.<br>💬 Feel free to ask me about implementing CI/CD pipelines for containerized web applications using GitHub Actions and Azure Kubernetes Service.